cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

   });
 ```

-- __waitFor__ While not strictly a finder nethod, `waitFor` is related especially to the __findBy*__ finder that uses `waitFor` under the covers.
+- __waitFor__ While not strictly a finder function, `waitFor` is used under the covers by the __findBy*__ finder.
+However, it can be used standalone.

-The `waitFor` function is used for verifying DOM elements that take a while to render.
-Therefore, it is an async operation.
+The [`waitFor` function](https://testing-library.com/docs/dom-testing-library/api-async/#waitfor) is used for verifying DOM elements that take a while to render due to an async operation.
 Here's how `waitFor` is used:
 ```ts
   await waitFor(() => {
     assertEquals(counter.textContent, count.value.toString());
   });
 ```
+As shown, `waitFor` is an async function that takes a function argument and optionally an options argument.
+This function runs until the waited-for operation succeeds or times out.
+The timeout is 1000ms by default, but that can be changed in the options argument's `timeout` property.
 ## Using ByRole finder functions

-Kent C. Dodds, the creator of Testing Library, recommends that you should [prefer the use of the 'ByRole' finder function to discover DOM nodes](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-byrole-most-of-the-time).
+Kent C. Dodds, the creator of Testing Library, recommends to [prefer the use of the 'ByRole' finder function to discover DOM nodes](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-byrole-most-of-the-time).

 A role used by Testing Library comes from the WAI ARIA accessibility standard.
 This is not well-documented in the library and takes a bit of a learning curve to figure out, so I'm going to delve into it for a bit.